galaxy-iuc/parsec/docs/commands/datasets.rst

 **Help**

 Download a dataset to file or in memory.
+If the dataset state is not 'ok', a ``DatasetStateException`` will be thrown.

+**Output**

+    If a file_path argument is not provided, returns a dict containing the file_content.
+            Otherwise returns nothing.

 **Options**::